DropDaDeuce/LethalGargoyles/README.md

 #Lethal Gargoyles!

-The Gargoyle model was extracted from the game Fable III and prepared for printing including smoothing by CharlieVet on cults3d.com
+The Gargoyle model was extracted from the game Fable II and prepared for printing including smoothing by CharlieVet on cults3d.com

 This model is available for use under https://creativecommons.org/licenses/by-nc/4.0/